echopedro0127/Sim-DETR/README.md

 ### 1. Prepare datasets
 #### QVHighlights

 We use video features (CLIP and SlowFast) and text features (CLIP) as inputs.
 For CLIP, we utilize the features extracted by [R2-Tuning](https://github.com/yeliudev/R2-Tuning) (from the last four layers), but we retain only the `[CLS]` token per frame to ensure efficiency.
-Please download the prepared feature files from [qvhighlights\_features](https://www.google.com/search?q=https://drive.google.com/drive/folders/1rRVID6OO5arVR1vL5SP5fcCFAJ35B-IK%3Fusp%3Dsharing) and unzip them to your data root directory.
+You can download our prepared feature files from [qvhighlights\_features](https://drive.google.com/drive/folders/1rRVID6OO5arVR1vL5SP5fcCFAJ35B-IK?usp=sharing) and unzip them to your data root directory.

 ### 2. Install dependencies